 Ensuring that our graduates receive the full benefits and experience of being an alumnus/a of the University of South Wales whilst also ensuring their personal privacy is never compromised.

 We are committed to the principles of good data governance; therefore, our data processing notice will be reviewed and updated regularly aligned to the requirements of the General Data Protection Regulation (GDPR) 2018.

 The Alumni Relations and Development Office at the University of South Wales exists to engage with alumni and supporters to develop a mutually beneficial community, to promote the development of networks and to raise funds to support students and research at the University.

-All data is held in accordance with the Data Protection Act 1998, is securely held by the University of South Wales and will be treated confidentially and with sensitivity.
+All data is managed in accordance with the Data Protection Act 2018 and the General Data Protection Regulation (GDPR) 2018.
+It is held securely by the University of South Wales and will be treated confidentially and with sensitivity.